FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 As a reminder, we're going to use a JWT to secure this API.
 While you can secure Rails APIs using [a variety of methods](https://edgeguides.rubyonrails.org/action_controller_overview.html#http-authentications), using a token has advantages.
 You can integrate with a number of identity providers that offer OAuth or SAML support, which allows you to leverage an existing robust identity management system to control API access.
 You can also embed additional metadata into a JWT, including attributes like roles.

+To create tokens we're using the [Ruby JWT library](https://github.com/jwt/ruby-jwt).
+Make sure you add that to your `Gemfile` and then run `bundle install`.

 The first step to changing this API is to write tests.
 Let's modify the test to provide a JWT and expect `:forbidden` HTTP statuses when the token doesn't meet our expectations.

 ```ruby